A visual depiction of shifts over the period 1978 – 2014

 While we have spent a fair bit of time discussing Asset Liability Management models, we really haven’t spent enough time discussing interest rates.
-Specifically the historical behavior of US Treasury yield curve.
-We pose some basic questions and try and answer them using a visual review of US treasury yield curve data from 1978 to 2014.
+Specifically the yield curve history of the behavior of US Treasuries.
+We pose some basic questions, which we try and answer using a visual review of US treasury yield curve data from 1978 to 2014.

 What is a yield curve?